PhtephenLuu/HackTheNorth2021/README.md

 # HackTheNorth2021

-Hello welcome to our groups project made during HackTheNorth2021, our project is a Covid data visualizer based on data from the API [https://opencovid.ca/api/](https://opencovid.ca/api/) displayed using the dash library.
+Hello and welcome to our HackTheNorth2021 group project!
+We created a COVID dashboard for Canada using Python, Plotly and Dash.
+The visualizations display data gathered from the OpenCovid API [https://opencovid.ca/api/](https://opencovid.ca/api/).

 ## Installation
 First navigate to the folder where you cloned the repository and then install all the packages via pip